Murder of Rachel Hoffman: Sting operation and death

 Hoffman faced a possible prison sentence if charged and convicted on criminal charges related to the discovered drugs.
 Police attempted to persuade her to identify other marijuana dealers to avoid the charges.
 She refused.
-The police then pressured her to act as a confidential informant in a drug sting operation instead in exchange for not being charged with additional drug charges.
+The police then pressured her to act as a confidential informant in a drug sting operation in exchange for not being charged with additional drug charges.
 The purported goal of the operation was to buy 1,500 ecstasy pills, 2 oz. of cocaine, and two handguns, which was contrary to department policy, using $13,000 cash in a buy–bust operation.
-Hoffman's family stated that all three buys were very out-of-character for her.
+Hoffman's family stated that all three buys were "very out-of-character" for her.

 Two narcotics officers arranged for the drug buy at a specific location and were providing security for the buy.
 That was later deemed to be insufficient manpower to protect the informant and still apprehend the suspects.

 While she was at the drug buy, with the policemen monitoring, the two suspects changed the location of the buy.
-She was informed not to follow the suspects to the new location, but technical issues prevented her from actually receiving the instructions.
-Her police handlers lost track of her when she agreed with the suspects to change the plans and left the buy spot with the two suspects in their stolen silver BMW.
-While in transit, the two suspects allegedly executed her with the gun she was supposed to buy.
+Her police handlers attempted to inform her to not follow the suspects to the new location, but technical issues prevented her from actually receiving the instructions.
+They later lost track of her when the wire improperly installed on her failed, and she agreed with the suspects to change the plans and left the buy spot with the two suspects in their stolen silver BMW.
+While in transit, the two suspects executed her on dead-end Gardner Road in Leon County with the gun she was supposed to buy.